JackBen2019/Jack-Bennett-Portfolio/README.md

 # Jack Bennett Portfolio

 This website's sole purpose is to provide a platform for all of my personal work and achievements.
-It will a source of information about me for potential recruiters and others interested in my work and capabilities.
+It will be a source of information about me for potential recruiters and others interested in my work and capabilities.

 ## UX